skypilot-org/skypilot/docs/source/examples/sky-serve.rst

 All of the process group shares a single controller VM.
 The controller VM will be launched in the cloud with the best price/performance ratio.
 You can also :ref:`customize the controller resources <customizing-sky-serve-controller-resources>` based on your needs.

-An end-to-end LLM example
+Tutorial: Serve a Chatbot LLM!
 -------------------------

-Below we show an end-to-end example of deploying a LLM model with Sky Serve.
+Let’s bring up a real LLM chat service with FastChat + Vicuna.
 We'll use the `Vicuna OpenAI API Endpoint YAML <https://github.com/skypilot-org/skypilot/blob/master/llm/vicuna/serve-openai-api-endpoint.yaml>`_ as an example:

 .. code-block:: yaml